alstj0606/Silver-Lining/README.md

 #### (2-3) Assigning Order Numbers Post Payment

-   - This functionality is common across the stages 2-1 ~ 2-2.
+   - Both of the order process of older and younger user go through this process

-   - Order numbers are reset daily.
+   - Order numbers that are given to the customers are reset daily.

 <br>